Connect with others who understand.

 What Are Bruises?

 Bruises develop when blood vessels beneath the skin break, creating an opening for blood to leak out and pool in the soft tissue under the skin.
 The black, red, purple, or blue discoloration generally seen at the start of a bruise is the trapped blood.
-As your blood cells repair the broken blood vessel, your body reabsorbs the blood.
-During this process, the bruise color often changes to a shade of blue and then greenish-yellow until it heals completely.
+As blood cells repair the broken blood vessel, your body reabsorbs the blood.
+During this process, the bruise often turns to a shade of blue and then greenish-yellow until it heals completely.

 Bruises typically change color as they heal.
 The coloring will vary based on the severity of the bruise and your skin tone.
 (Adobe Stock)